Mutts for the Bay

 SPONSOR / DONATE / VOLUNTEER

 Everything helps.
-Check out our Accomplishments page to learn how we got started.
 The Mutts for the Bay program wouldn’t be possible without donations from generous local businesses, residents, and visitors.
 In 2016 alone, these contributions helped to stock 358,600 bags in dispensers across the watershed.

 Donate via PayPal (using the button below), or send a check made out to the Bay Foundation to 601 Embarcadero, Suite 11, Morro Bay, CA 93442.
 Small donations add up quickly!